The earliest modern humans in Europe were short of

 fully understand their diversity.

-Erik Trinkaus, also of Washington University,
+Erik Trinkaus, also of Washington University, commented that the skull,